mlos/inbus/docs/protocol.rst

     }

 Subscription message indicating that the subscriber wants to receive messages from an application that publishes messages under the "upnp" app-key.
+The subscriber can be reached at the 127.0.0.1:3456 address.

 ^^^^^^^^^^^
 Unsubscribe